 Description

-A very large monument of polished grey granite, prominently situated on the Upper Circle.
-Square in plan, the monument comprises an arca, or tapering chest, placed beneath a heavy moulded cover, supported at each corner by three Doric colonnettes.
-An inscription commemorates Sampson Copestake (d.1874), his wife Anne (d.1863), and their son Sampson (d.1917).
-The edge of the cover is enriched with incised Greek key ornament.
-The arca rests on a tall and richly moulded base, with a course of rock-faced rustication just above ground level.
+The Monument to Sampson Copestake is a very large structure made of polished grey granite, prominently located on the Upper Circle.
+It has a square shape and features an arca, or tapering chest, beneath a heavy moulded cover.
+This cover is supported at each corner by three Doric colonnettes.
+An inscription on the monument commemorates Sampson Copestake, who died in 1874, his wife Anne, who died in 1863, and their son Sampson, who died in 1917.
+The edge of the cover is decorated with incised Greek key ornament.
+The arca is set on a tall and richly moulded base, which includes a course of rock-faced rustication just above ground level.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.